The Effects of Adderall Use

 Concerns Over Use

 Even in countries where Adderall is legally available by prescription, it is recognized as a drug with a high potential for abuse, and supplies of it are often limited.
 Additionally there are concerns regarding the prescription of Adderall to children.
-For example, in the UK, physicians are advised to:
+For example, in the UK, physicians are advised to refrain from prescribing to children under 5 years old in any circumstances.5

-In some countries, concerns over Adderall are so strong that it is banned completely, even for prescription use.
+In some countries, such as Japan, concerns over Adderall are so strong that it is banned completely, even for prescription use.6

 Adderall's side effects vary widely, depending on the individual.
-The effects on the body's heart rate can lead to cardiovascular problems, such as:
+The effects on the body's heart rate can lead to cardiovascular problems, such as:3,4

 - Disrupted heart rhythm.